How to measure and optimize the Lighthouse Performance score

 How is the Lighthouse Performance score calculated?

-The overall composition has changed over time, but this is the breakdown as of Lighthouse 9.2 (Jan 2022).
+The overall composition has changed over time, but the table below shows the breakdown as of Lighthouse 9.6 (Jan 2023).
+Total Blocking Time and Largest Contentful Paint account for almost half of the performance score.

 |Metric||Acronym||% of Performance score|